Cho So-hyun: Loan to INAC Kobe Leonessa

 On 29 January 2016, Cho joined INAC Kobe Leonessa on loan and was given the number 16 shirt.
 On 26 March, she made her debut in a 3–1 win over Konomiya Speranza Osaka-Takatsuki.
 On 11 June, she scored twice in a 6–0 away victory against Konomiya Speranza Osaka-Takatsuki in the Nadeshiko League Cup.
-On 25 December, she converted a penalty in INAC Kobe Leonessa's penalty shootout win over Albirex Niigata in the 2016 Empress's Cup Final, helping the club to its sixth Empress's Cup title.
+On 25 December, she converted a penalty in INAC Kobe Leonessa's penalty shootout win over Albirex Niigata in the 2016 Empress's Cup final, helping the club to its sixth Empress's Cup title.
 Cho finished the season with two goals in 27 appearances in all competitions.
 On 12 January 2017, it was announced that Cho had returned to Hyundai Steel Red Angels.

 Avaldsnes IL

-On 7 February 2018, Cho signed a one-year contract with Avaldsnes IL, becoming the first South Korean woman to play in Norway.
+On 7 February 2018, Cho signed a one-year contract with Avaldsnes IL, becoming the first South Korean female footballer to play in Norway.
 On 22 April 2018, she made her debut in a 3–0 loss to Vålerenga.
 With Cho, Avaldsnes IL reached the round of 32 in the 2017–18 UEFA Women's Champions League.